crazycode/docker-mysql/README.md

 ### `MYSQL_DATABASE0` ... `MYSQL_DATABASE9`

-This variable is optional and allows you to specify the name of other databases to be created on image startup.
+These variables are optional and allow you to specify the name of other databases to be created on image startup.
 If a user/password was supplied (see below) then that user will be granted superuser access ([corresponding to `GRANT ALL`](http://dev.mysql.com/doc/en/adding-users.html)) to this database.

-    docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=my-secret-pw \
-        -e MYSQL_DATABASE=default_db \
-        -e MYSQL_DATABASE1=project1_db \
-        -e MYSQL_DATABASE3=project3_db \
-        -d crazycode/mysql

 ### `MYSQL_USER`, `MYSQL_PASSWORD`